Berthold von Schenk

-Berthold von Schenk (1895–1974) was a pastor of Lutheran Church–Missouri Synod and pioneer of Lutheran liturgical renewal.
+Berthold von Schenk (1895–1974) was a pastor of Lutheran Church – Missouri Synod and pioneer of Lutheran liturgical renewal.

-Rev. von Schenk was trained for ordained ministry at Concordia Seminary, St. Louis, and served first as pastor of a mission congregation in St. Louis, Bethesda Lutheran Church.
-Notably he served as an inner-city pastor of Our Saviour Lutheran Church and School in The Bronx, New York.
+Von Schenk was trained for ordained ministry at Concordia Seminary in St. Louis, Missouri, and served first as pastor of a mission congregation in that city, Bethesda Lutheran Church.
+He then served as an inner-city pastor at Our Saviour Lutheran Church and School in The Bronx, New York.
 He was an internationally renowned author and scholar.
-He participated in the first of ecumenical Protestant-Roman Catholic consultations prior to Second Vatican Council.
+He participated in the first ecumenical Protestant-Roman Catholic consultations prior to Second Vatican Council.

-Son of Walter von Schenk (1852-1921) who came from Germany to the United States and was a member of the Schenck zu Schweinsberg family.
+He was the son of Walter von Schenk (1852-1921), who had come from Germany to the United States and was a member of the Schenck zu Schweinsberg family.
 He and his descendants dropped the long version of the family name.

 In an article published in 2010 it was claimed that Berthold von Schenk was a cousin of Claus Schenk Graf von Stauffenberg, who tried to assassinate Adolf Hitler.
 However, this is not the case as the families Schenk zu Schweinsberg and Schenk von Stauffenberg are not related.